nuuuwan/news_lk3_data/README.md

 ### Ranil makes a drinking tourism from Point Pedarudda - Ranil

 *2024-09-16 21:29:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/201095) · `si`

+Here's a 200-character summary:

+President Ranil Wickremesinghe announces Point Pedaru as starting point for transforming Sri Lanka into a complete tourist zone.
+He promises improvements and encourages visitors to come, addressing issues like cooking gas shortages.

+🟩

 President Ranil Wickremesinghe says that the Presidential Expenditure Official Principal President Mahinda Rajapaksa says that the country is being made into a complete tourist zone and the country is a complete tourist zone.